Drug Prevention on Halloween: Beware of Drug-laced Candies

 • Warn your kids not to accept or eat anything not commercially wrapped.
 Watch for signs of tampering.
 Some indicators to look out for are discoloration and holes or tears in wrappers.
 Throw away anything that looks suspicious.

-Spotting Drug-laced Candy om halloween 1
+Spotting Drug-laced Candy

 Packaging can be deceiving.
 Small children often know no better and might ingest items they mistake for candy.
-Teens may see these drugs as less dangerous based on their looks.
+Teens may see these drugs test as less dangerous based on their looks.

 Parents and caregivers must identify meth- and marijuana-laced candy and other treats.
 Here are a few facts the DEA and other drug prevention law enforcement agencies share to help: